-Documentation of the continuing education provided to each laboratory manager must be furnished during an audit.
+Documentation of the continuing education provided to each laboratory manager and laboratory lead must be furnished during an audit.

 This documentation must include:

-- 1. the name of each laboratory manager, - 2. a description of the training session or course, and - 3. a list of the topics covered during the training.
+- o the name of each laboratory manager and/or laboratory lead; - o a description of the training session, course, or meeting completed; - o the name(s) of individuals and organizations conducting the training; and - o a list of the topics covered during the training event(s).